eeghor/cat-feeder/README.md

 #### --------------- A smart feed guided by semantic AI.
 You won't miss what matters ---------------

 How does it work?
-In short, `Cat Feeder` runs an efficient proprietory algorithm on a vast number of data points to figure out similar users and similar posts.
+In short, `Cat Feeder` runs an efficient proprietary algorithm on a vast number of data points to figure out similar users and similar posts.

 To determine to what extent any two **users are similar**, our algorithm makes use of the following key data points: